3.1 General context

 Incentives to employers to hire young people

-A bonus that ensures companies €2,000 for newly admitted apprentices.
-Micro enterprises receive an additional raise of €1,000 and smaller enterprises receive an additional bonus of €500.
-The fundamental criterion here is the date of the apprenticeship contract.
-More information can be found online.
+A bonus that ensured companies €2,000 for newly admitted apprentices.
+Micro enterprises received an additional raise of €1,000 and smaller enterprises received an additional bonus of €500.
+The fundamental criterion here was the date of the apprenticeship contract.

 - Take-over bonus